Experiences refined for people

 Ad optimization techniques have evolved significantly in the past few years.
 Previously, marketers could only track campaign success through ad interactions.
 New technology and advanced analytics allow advertisers to gain deep insights into user actions after being served an ad.

-Jess Ostrom is our Director of Account Management and nerds out about the stories data can tell us.
+Jess Ostrom is our VP of Client Services and nerds out about the stories data can tell us.

 Here’s what we've been up to recently.